statamic/docs/content/collections/docs/customizing-the-cp-nav.md

 ---
 id: 2ce74b48-d3cc-4b8a-a8d4-f514c0b1d6ff
 blueprint: page
-title: Customizing CP Navigation
+title: Customizing the Control Panel Navigation
-intro: The Control Panel navigation is quite customizable.
+intro: The Control Panel (CP) navigation is quite customizable.
 You can add your own sections, pages, and subpages, as well as hide or modify existing ones.
 template: page
 ---